top of page

 It was the last day, time to head home.
 I couldn't believe how fast the previous five days had gone by.
 After a beautiful sleep, I got a lovely breakfast of scrambled eggs on toast and fresh coffee.
 Then, I started my last miles along the River Caldew.
 Honestly, this scenery was pretty average compared to what I was used to, and my legs and feet were done.
 I had already decided to finish in Dalston as I didn't want the last few miles of my thru-hike to trudge through retail parks and back streets.
 So, this last bit of my hike was on woodland and farmland public footpaths, and as I was up early, I seemed to be the cobweb sweeper, something I did not enjoy!

-I had finished my first ever thru-hike; I had hiked just under 70 miles with 3062m of ascent, and I was over the moon to have completed it.
-It took me 5 days in total.
+I had finished my first ever thru-hike, just under 70 miles with 3062m of ascent, and I was over the moon to have completed it.
+It took me five days in total.
 And the result?
-I accomplished everything I set out to do - exploring The Lake District on foot, all solo - but more importantly, I had loads of fun doing it.
+I accomplished everything I set out to do—exploring The Lake District on foot, all solo—but more importantly, I had loads of fun doing it.

 I cannot end this story without relaying the tale of what happened at the pub at the end.
 I had planned to meet my mum at the pub in Dalston for a celebration lunch, as she was concerned about me having to get the train back with sore legs, so she offered to pick me up.
 We met in the Blue Bell pub in Dalston, where I ordered a roast lamb dinner.
 Unfortunately, I had only taken two sips of my wine before my mum's wriggling about had pushed the table, in turn causing my glass to fall over, taking the candle stick with it.
 The ensuing mixture of wine, wax and broken glass ran all over me and into my hiking boots on the floor.
 And once again, I was drenched, and the actual mystery at this point was how I did not catch on fire.
 Good 'ole Mum. 😂